Lee Donoghue: Personal life

-In 2007, he became involved with an online support site for people dealing with depression called The Lowdown.
-He did so in his capacity as Shortland Street actor along with other celebrities such as musicians, TV and radio personalities.
+In 2007, Donoghue became involved with an online support site for people dealing with depression called The Lowdown.
+He did so in his capacity as a Shortland Street actor along with other celebrities such as musicians, TV and radio personalities.
 He is no longer serving in this capacity.

-He was a contestant in the 2007 Cleo Bachelor of The Year.
+Donoghue was a contestant in the 2007 Cleo Bachelor of The Year.
 During this time he was featured in the Cleo Bachelors Calendar.